frankvegadelgado/book-review/README.md

 ## Create the user **bookreview** with SSMS

-1. In Object Explorer, expand the Databases folder.
+1. In Object Explorer, expand the Security folder.

-2. Expand the database in which to create the new database user.

-3. Right-click the Security folder, point to New, and select User....
+2. Right-click the Login folder and select New Login

-4. In the Database User - New dialog box, on the General page, select one of the following user types from the User type list:
+3. In the Login - New dialog box, on the General page, select the option **SQL Server authentication** and uncheck the **Enforce password policy**.

-   .
-SQL user with password (when contained database is enabled)

-5. When you select an option, the remaining options in the dialog may change.
-Some options only apply to specific types of database users.
+4. When you select an option, the remaining options in the dialog may change.
 Some options can be left blank and will use a default value.

    **Login name**